Conductivity

 -

-The CTD data was obtained during the 2007-2008 scientific cruise #0707 within the framework of the Circumpolar Flaw Lead Study (CFL).
-This program included a year round sampling expedition to study the air-sea interactions occurring in the ice-free sections of the southern Beaufort Sea and Amundsen Gulf.
-The data were collected from November 10 to December 18, 2007, aboard the CCGS Amundsen.
-There were 105 casts, associated to 16 oceanographic stations, in the Beaufort Sea area.
-The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
+The CTD data was obtained during leg #0602 of the 2006 ArcticNet scientific cruise.
+The data were collected from September 4 to 28, 2006, aboard the CCGS Amundsen.
+There were 69 casts, associated to 47 oceanographic stations, in the Northwest Passage research area.
+The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissiometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
 Quality control procedures were applied to the data.
 Data are available on the Polar Data Catalogue and at the Marine Environmental Data Service (MEDS) of Fisheries and Oceans Canada.

 -

-The CTD data was obtained during the 2005 ArcticNet scientific cruise #0501.
-The data were collected from August 14 to September 14, 2005, aboard the CCGS Amundsen.
-There were 30 casts, associated to 18 oceanographic stations, in the Northwest Passage.
+The CTD data was obtained during the 2007-2008 ArcticNet scientific cruise #0806.
+The data were collected from September 5 to 25, 2008, aboard the CCGS Amundsen.
+There were 83 casts, associated to 44 oceanographic stations, in the Baffin Bay area.
 The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
 Quality control procedures were applied to the data.
 Data are available on the Polar Data Catalogue and at the Marine Environmental Data Service (MEDS) of Fisheries and Oceans Canada.

 -